Are you ready to celebrate Christmas at Disney Springs?

 And believe it or not, even though Disney Springs is pretty much unrecognizable as compared to the old Downtown Disney, imagineers are still making changes each and every day!

 Great question!
-Below we’ve got the breakdown of all the old and new offerings available during Christmas at Disney Springs in 2021!
+Below I’ve got the breakdown of all the old and new offerings available during Christmas at Disney Springs in 2023!

 ORDER NOW to secure your ticket reservation in the parks!
 GET MY DISNEY TICKETS!